 When all LPS schools are closed:

-When LPS announces a Delayed Start, ALL LPS SCHOOLS WILL START ONE HOUR LATER.
+When LPS announces a Delayed Start, ALL LPS SCHOOLS WILL START ONE HOUR LATER and BUSES WILL RUN ONE HOUR LATER.

 Early Dismissal Procedures